-It has been 100 years since the guns fell silent and World War I ended.
+It has been just over 100 years since the guns fell silent and World War I ended.
 Still, the events of that era continue to shape and affect our world today.
 Four major monarchies and empires collapsed in history’s greatest shift in European and world power.
 The United States and the Soviet Union became major global players out of the ashes.
 The new map of the world created from the war continues to have significant impact on current events.

-The World War I history tour unfolds over seven days with stories of all the allied participants as well as those of the German defenders.
+The World War I history tour unfolds over nine days with stories of all the allied participants as well as those of the German defenders.
 In addition, Essential History Expeditions guests will visit amazing heritage sites in the regions where the Americans fought, including:

-- Epernay: the justly-famed Champagne district where we will visit the “capital” of Epernay and its vineyards, gastropubs and more.
+- Epernay: the justly famed Champagne district where we will visit the “capital” of Epernay and its vineyards, gastropubs and more.

 - Compiegne: where the Germans surrendered in WWI and the French initially surrendered in WWII.
 It is also an amazing small city of rich history including the capture of Joan of Arc, and where Louis XIV and the two Napoleons had chateaux and palaces.